xxoo/node-fswin/readme.md

 Introduction
 ============

-`fsWin` is a native `node.js` add-on that works on windows.
+[`fsWin`](https://github.com/xxoo/node-fsWin) is a native [`node.js`](https://github.com/joyent/node) add-on that works on windows.
 It has ported some platform specified filesystem APIs.
 And made them easy to use in javascript.

 For details and examples see [fsWin wiki](https://github.com/xxoo/node-fsWin/wiki)

-Licence
+License
 =======

 	Copyright Xiao Shen and other fsWin contributors.
 All rights reserved.